Ameek-Sidhu/PCA-NGC2023/README.md

 # PCA-NGC2023
-PCA on PAH fluxes in NGC 2023
+Code for Principal Component Analysis of PAH fluxes in reflection nebula NGC 2023

 The code runs with python 3